micascheid/speechbreeze/README.md

-## Web App for Speech Lanaguage Pathologists to have an all in one place solution to perform Language Sample Analysis
+## All in one place web app solution for Speech Language Pathologists to perform Language Sample Analysis